Circular MuSe - Pilot Projects and International Expert Review

 Circular MUSE Study Visit to Chlewnica

 Today, representatives of the CircularMuse consortium had the pleasure of visiting ELWOZ Eco—the Waste Management Facility in Chlewnica—where they gathered inspiration for the creation of the Circular Municipal Service HUB.
+It was an extremely valuable visit, demonstrating how circular economy solutions are implemented in practice at the local level.
+We were particularly interested in examples of activities such as:

 Such visits are a valuable source of knowledge and inspiration for us in building modern, circular municipal services.